Part 1 was covered in a previous post that you can read here.

 42. Do you know how to create, edit and manage databases, if yes what software do you use?

 Want to learn more?
-Read more about how a web page is loaded on your browser when visit a page, and you’ll have a better understanding of the importance of a database and database management.
+Read more about how a web page is loaded on your browser when visiting a page, and you’ll have a better understanding of the importance of a database and database management.

 43. Do you have any marketing experience, if yes, how do you integrate into your web design work?

 So why do you want a website anyways, what is it really for?
 If you don’t know that, be sure to learn more about why websites are important for your business.
-If you do know the role that a website plays in your overall business, sales and marketing strategy, then be sure you find out how much your web designer or web design agency knows about marketing.
+If you do know the role that a website plays in your overall business, sales, and marketing strategy, then be sure you find out how much your web designer or web design agency knows about marketing.

 For the last few years, trends in web design have shifted towards making sure websites are used as lead generation machines that can attract and capture potential leads for your business.
 Building the right website for your small or medium business is not just about good looks, and functionality, but also about showing to your potential customers content that attracts their attention and encourages them to do business with your organization.